-OCLC will end support for EZproxy’s proxy by port option on 30 September 2020, due to its incompatibility with many popular e-resource websites.
+OCLC ended support for EZproxy’s proxy by port option on 30 September 2020, due to its incompatibility with many popular e-resource websites.

-If you are currently running proxy by port, you may continue to do so for the time being.
-After 30 September 2020, you will need to enable Proxy by Hostname in order to receive support from OCLC.
+If you are running proxy by port after 30 September 2020, you will need to enable Proxy by Hostname in order to receive support from OCLC.
 Proxy by hostname will help ensure seamless access for your library’s e-resource subscriptions.
 For more information, please see migrating to Proxy by Hostname or contact OCLC Support.

 The following table details the differences between these two methods to help institutions decide which is most appropriate for their configuration.

 |Proxy by port||Proxy by hostname|

 |Port usage||One port required for login processing.
 Variable number of additional ports required for proxying, with one port required for each remote web server that is being proxied.||One port for http is required.
 One additional port is required to use https.
 One additional port may be required during transition (e.g., if moving from port 2048 to port 80 in URLs, both may need to be enabled).|

 |DNS configuration||A single DNS entry is required for the name of the server.||Two DNS entries are required: one for the base name of the server (e.g., ezproxy.yourlib.org) and one wildcard form of the base name (e.g., *.ezproxy.yourlib.org).|

 |Local firewall configuration||A variable number of ports must be configured to allow incoming access to the EZproxy server.
 If EZproxy tries to use ports beyond those authorized in the firewall, remote users will receive page not found errors.||One to three predefined ports must be authorized in the firewall.|